MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 7. A side menu will appear on the right.
 You should see an **Apply label** option, click in it.

 8. If the option is available, set the **Apply Retention Label** to **VAT Returns and supporting documents**.
-As it can take some time for retention labels to be published you may not have the option available immediately, if it is not available, do not worry, continue to the next exercise.
+As it can take some time for retention labels to be published you may not have the option available immediately, if it is not available, continue to the next task.
+Feel free to come back later to this task and try again.

 You have successfully applied a retention label to a document in OneDrive.